danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 3. If a gem is no longer receiving updates, consider replacing it with something that is maintained, or if the logic is relatively simple, with a custom solution.
 4. Include automated tests for browser detection.
 5. A good APM tool is your friend in diagnosing production issues.

-## TODO
-* Updated related to include Datadog Heroku post, should be published by then